BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

       correctly.

    :ivar input_file_path: "PathLike".
 The path to the input file on the file system.
    :ivar start_import_row: Int.
 What line number does the data start on.
-1 Based numbering scheme.
+ONE (1) Based numbering scheme.
    :ivar delimiters: List[string].
 List of delimiters that will be used to separate the lines of the file into columns.
    :ivar consecutive_delimiters: Bool.
 Should consecutive delimiters be counted as a single delimiter.
    :ivar custom_headers: List[string].
 If the file does not have headers, this is a list of string values, 1 per column of data, that will also become the names of the created  :ref:`DataArray<DataArray>`.
-   :ivar data_types: List[cx.DataType].
+   :ivar data_types: List[:ref:`cx.DataType<DataTypeParameter>`].
 The DataType, one per column, that indicates the kind of native numerical values (int, float... ) that will be used in the created  :ref:`DataArray<DataArray>`.
    :ivar skipped_array_mask: List[bool].
 Booleans, one per column, that indicate whether or not to skip importing each created :ref:`DataArray <DataArray>`.
    :ivar tuple_dims: List[int].
 The tuple dimensions for the created  :ref:`DataArrays <DataArray>`.
    :ivar headers_line: Int.
-The line number of the headers.
+The line number of the file that has the headers listed on a single line.
+ONE (1) based indexing.
    :ivar header_mode: 'cx.ReadCSVData.HeaderMode.'.
 Can be one of 'cx.ReadCSVData.HeaderMode.Line' or 'cx.ReadCSVData.HeaderMode.Custom'.